Finding Optimal Diverse Feature Sets with Alternative Feature Selection: Alternative Feature Selection

-For min-aggregation in simultaneous search, $a=1$ alternative already suffices for the heuristic being potentially worse than exact search: \begin{example}[Quality of \emph{Greedy Replacement Search} vs. min-aggregation] Consider $n=6$~features with univariate feature qualities $q = (9,8,7,3,2,1)$, feature-set size~$k=3$, number of alternatives~$a=1$, and dissimilarity threshold~$\tau = 0.5$, which permits an overlap of one feature between sets here.
-Exact simultaneous search with min-aggregation yields the selection $s^{(0)} = (1,1,0,0,1,0)$ and $s^{(1)} = (1,0,1,1,0,0)$, with a quality of $\min \{19,19\} = 19$. \emph{Greedy Replacement Search} and exact sequential search yield the selection $s^{(0)} = (1,1,1,0,0,0)$ and $s^{(1)} = (1,0,0,1,1,0)$, with a quality of $\min \{24,14\} = 14$.
-Exact simultaneous search with sum-aggregation may yield either of these two solutions or the selection $s^{(0)} = (1,1,0,1,0,0)$ and $s^{(1)} = (1,0,1,0,1,0)$, all with the same sum-aggregated quality of~38 but different min-aggregated quality. \end{example} In particular, \emph{Greedy Replacement Search} does not balance feature-set qualities since it is a sequential search method.
-We alleviate this issue with the heuristic~\emph{Greedy Balancing Search} (cf.~Section~\ref{sec:afs:approach:univariate-heuristics:greedy-balancing}).
+For min-aggregation in simultaneous search, $a=1$ alternative already suffices for the heuristic being potentially worse than exact search: \begin{example}[Quality of \emph{Greedy Replacement} vs. min-aggregation] Consider $n=6$~features with univariate feature qualities $q = (9,8,7,3,2,1)$, feature-set size~$k=3$, number of alternatives~$a=1$, the Dice dissimilarity (cf.~Equation~\ref{eq:afs:dice}) as~$d(\cdot)$, and dissimilarity threshold~$\tau = 0.5$, which permits an overlap of one feature between sets here.
+Exact simultaneous search with min-aggregation yields the selection $s^{(0)} = (1,1,0,0,1,0)$ and $s^{(1)} = (1,0,1,1,0,0)$, with a quality of $\,\min \{19,19\} = 19$. \emph{Greedy Replacement} and exact sequential search yield the selection $s^{(0)} = (1,1,1,0,0,0)$ and $s^{(1)} = (1,0,0,1,1,0)$, with a quality of $\,\min \{24,14\} = 14$.
+Exact simultaneous search with sum-aggregation may yield either of these two solutions or the selection $s^{(0)} = (1,1,0,1,0,0)$ and $s^{(1)} = (1,0,1,0,1,0)$, all with the same sum-aggregated quality of~38 but different min-aggregated quality. \end{example} In particular, \emph{Greedy Replacement} does not balance feature-set qualities since it is a sequential search method.
+We alleviate this issue with the heuristic~\emph{Greedy Balancing} (cf.~Section~\ref{sec:afs:approach:univariate-heuristics:greedy-balancing}).

 \paragraph{Limitations}